Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 24 Mei 2025 00.26.36 UTC
+- WIB: Sabtu, 24 Mei 2025 01.36.19 UTC
-- WITA: Sabtu, 24 Mei 2025 01.26.36 UTC
+- WITA: Sabtu, 24 Mei 2025 02.36.19 UTC
-- WIT: Sabtu, 24 Mei 2025 02.26.36 UTC
+- WIT: Sabtu, 24 Mei 2025 03.36.19 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

 Kategori: friendship